twbs/bootstrap/site/content/docs/5.0/components/dropdowns.md

 </div>
 {{< /example >}}

-Note that you don't need to add a `data-display="static"` attribute to dropdown buttons in navbars, since Popper.js isn't used in navbars.
+Note that you don't need to add a `data-bs-display="static"` attribute to dropdown buttons in navbars, since Popper.js isn't used in navbars.

 ## Menu content